bjornbytes/lovr-docs/guides/Shaders.md

 First, the buffer should be declared in the shader.
 Here's an example declaring a uniform buffer:

-    layout(set = 2, location = 0) uniform Colors {
+    layout(set = 2, binding = 0) uniform Colors {
       vec4 colors[100];
     };

 And an example storage buffer:

-    layout(set = 2, location = 0) buffer Colors {
+    layout(set = 2, binding = 0) buffer Colors {
       vec4 colors[100];
     };

-The first part declares the set and location of the variable.
+The first part declares the set and binding of the variable.
 Right now the set should always be 2 (LÖVR uses set 0 and 1 internally).
-The location is a number that can be used to identify the variable.
+The binding is a number that can be used to identify the variable.
 After that, `uniform` or `buffer` is used to declare which type of buffer it is, followed by the name of the variable.
 Finally, there is a block declaring the format of the data in the buffer, which should match the format used to create the Buffer in Lua (structs can be used if the